LDS-Data/lds-church-discipline/README.md

 ## Sources Consulted
 * [Wikipedia Category: People excommunicated by The Church of Jesus Christ of Latter-day Saints](https://en.wikipedia.org/wiki/Category:People_excommunicated_by_The_Church_of_Jesus_Christ_of_Latter-day_Saints)
 * [Wikipedia Category: People excommunicated by the Church of Christ (Latter Day Saints)](https://en.wikipedia.org/wiki/Category:People_excommunicated_by_the_Church_of_Christ_(Latter_Day_Saints))

+## Sources To Consult
+Sources from which church discipline actions should be gleaned:
+* History of the Church

 ## Dubious